pyca/cryptography/docs/x509/reference.rst

         :returns: A list of values extracted from the matched general names.
             The type of the returned values depends on the :class:`GeneralName`.

+.. class:: CRLReason(reason)

+    .. versionadded:: 1.2

+    CRL reason (also known as ``reasonCode``) is an extension that is only valid inside :class:`~cryptography.x509.RevokedCertificate` objects.
+It
+    identifies a reason for the certificate revocation.

+    :param reason: A value from the
+        :class:`~cryptography.x509.oid.CRLEntryExtensionOID` enum.

+    .. attribute:: oid

+        :type: :class:`ObjectIdentifier`

+        Returns
+        :attr:`~cryptography.x509.oid.CRLEntryExtensionOID.CRL_REASON`.

+    .. attribute:: reason

+        :type: An element from :class:`~cryptography.x509.ReasonFlags`

 Object Identifiers